kalodiodev/kitapi/README.md

 ## How To Run Kitapi

-You can run the development version from the command line as follows:
+[Download](https://github.com/kalodiodev/kitapi/releases) the latest release or you can run the development version from the command line as follows:
 ~~~
 $ ./gradlew run
 ~~~